dgarcia-eu/FoundationsOfCSS-TUGraz/Python_Tutorial/README.md

 ![](https://i.imgur.com/I4tJUou.png)

 ## Setup
 For this course as mentioned you will need Python, [here](https://hackmd.io/@rlcmtzc/HJ0zIApbs) is a link to the tutorial to install Python and Jupyter lab (needed for Jupyter Notebooks).
-If you struggle to install python and jupyter lab please let me know (write me a mail ;))
+If you struggle to install python and jupyter lab please let me know (write me a mail ;) moritz.erlacher@student.tugraz.at)